Jason Bli

-Jason Nathan Bli (born 2 November 1993, in Clichy-la-Garenne) is a French footballer who plays as a left back.
+Jason Nathan Bli (born 2 November 1993) is a French footballer who plays as a left back for US Ivry.

+Early life

+Bli was born in Clichy-la-Garenne, France, to an Ivorian mother.
+He acquired French nationality on 24 January 2001, through the collective effect of his mother's naturalization.

 Career

 Club

 Bli started his career with French Division 3 club Paris FC, where he played for the club's reserve team.
 He moved to CFA club L'Entente SSG during their 2013-14 season.

 Bli signed with USL Pro club LA Galaxy II on August 20, 2014.

 In late August 2015, Bli signed a permanent deal with Lyn Fotball in the third tier in Norway.
 He made his debut against Harstad IL August 23 of that year.